mcmah309/rust/README.md

 ```

 ## Project Goals
-rust_core's primary goal is to give Dart developers access to powerful tools previously only available to Rust developers.
+rust's primary goal is to give Dart developers access to powerful tools previously only available to Rust developers.

 To accomplish this, Rust's functionalities are carefully adapted to Dart's paradigms, focusing on a smooth idiomatic language-compatible integration.
 The result is developers now have a whole new toolset to tackle problems in Dart.

-True to the Rust philosophy, rust_core strives to bring reliability and performance in every feature.
+True to the Rust philosophy, rust strives to bring reliability and performance in every feature.
 Every feature is robustly tested.
 Over 500 meaningful test suites and counting.